donn/Phi/Readme.md

 pacman -S git make mingw-w64-x86_64-gcc bison mingw-w64-x86_64-llvm ruby
 ```

-You can also use Clang and lldb if you're into that:
+You can still also use Clang and lldb if you're into that:

 ```sh
 pacman -S mingw-w64-x86_64-clang lldb